GruffJames/CloudResumeChallenge/README.md

 # CloudResumeChallenge
 https://cloudresumechallenge.dev/docs/the-challenge/aws/

+Go to HobbitMeals/API and HobbitMeals/UI and do the following for both to start the backend and frontends npm install npm start

 ### If anyone from Ivanti is reading, I've made some tweaks to my CI/CD architecture.

 Basically everything now goes through GitHub actions.